The absolute basics of app tracking

 Why does app tracking differ from web tracking?

 In Web tracking, the user always remains in the same environment: his Web browser (Chrome, Safari, Mozilla…).
 It is therefore easy to track the user throughout his journey.
-Thus, it is easy to determine the actions he will take by placing pixels at different places of the website.
+Thus, it is easy to determine the actions he will take by placing pixels at different places on the website.

 In the application environment, once the user has seen or clicked on an ad, they are redirected to the store.
 Hence, the data becomes invisible to tracking tools because it is occurring in a different environment.

-On mobile phones, an installation is only tracked via tracking tools when the user has opened the app – and not after the end of the download.
+On mobile phones, an installation is only tracked via tracking tools when the user has opened the app –and not after the end of the download.
 When the app is opened, the tracking SDK, implemented in the app, is then triggered.
 It can then determine the install attribution by cross-checking the data recorded earlier in the click or view.
 Unlike Google and Apple.
 Indeed, the latter can upload the download directly from their stores and record a download – even if there has been no opening.

 Here is a video to help you understand how app tracking works: